 The facility conducts annual tune-ups on EURC016 and EURC017.
-The most recent tune-up was conducted February 10.
-2019 and the Annual Compliance Report was mailed to the EGLE March 15, 2019.
+The most recent tune-up was conducted December 23, 2020 and the most recent Annual Compliance Report was received March 9, 2020.
 EGLE received a Notification of Compliance Statement indicating that the facility complies with the required initial tune-up requirements according to the procedures in 40 CFR 63.7540(a)(10), and the facility has had an energy assessment performed according to 40 CFR 63.7530(e).